Xu-Mj/sandcat-backend/rfcs/template.md

 - need to design a websocket register center, to achieve the load balance.
 - shall we put the method that we get members id from cache into db service?
 - friendship need to redesign
+- conversation has nothing yet, it's only on the client side.
+- partition table for message have not been implemented yet.

 ## Future possibilities